tkonopka/mlensemble/README.md

 feature sets.
 At the same time, the framework allows for ensemble calibration.
 Calibration tunes how individual models come together to form integrated predictions.
-This offers a means to adjust ensembles to properties of new datasets without the need to retrain the underlying models.
+This offers a means to adjust ensembles to new datasets without the need to retrain the underlying models.

 ## Installation